tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 10 Mon 6/23/25
 We have our demo day when all students give demos of their apps and review other students' apps.
 We also review the asynchronous students apps....

+Then we will give an intro to HTML and CSS

 Time permitting, we will look at connecting our app with a database
 * [Express/Mongoose](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Server-side/Express_Nodejs)